IDMNYU/IdeationPrototyping_LadyK/schedule.md

 </ul>
 <li> Do: </li>
 <ul>
-    <li> Create a list of 20 different things you currently like to do.
-Post on your Process site under" Constant I/O project.</li>
+    <strike><li> Create a list of 20 different things you currently like to do.
+Post on your Process site under" Constant I/O project.</li> </strike>
+    <li>Create a robost and extensive Mind Map exploring ideas related to your <a href = "constant_input_output.md">Constant I/O project </a>.
+This mind map should be dense, diverse and thorough.
+Remember: No Judegement!
+Put your ideas up there.
+Reserve judgement/evaluation for later.
+Post this under your Constant I/O on your process site.
+Include the map and a reflection on where you are at, at the end of this exercise.
+What are you thinking?</li>
     <li> Write a reflection about each of the following: Tell us about several things you liked to do as a kid.
 What fascinated you as a kid?
 What are the things you daydream about?
 What do you love to do?
 Post on your Process site under "Constant I/O project". </li>
-    <li> <a href = "PrivateEye.md">Do the Private Eye Game </a> and post the results on your Process site under "Constant I/O project"</li>
+    <strike><li> <a href = "PrivateEye.md">Do the Private Eye Game </a> and post the results on your Process site under "Constant I/O project"</li> </strike>
-    <li> Post a robust list of many things you'd like to possible do for your constant I/O project.
-Post on Process site under "Constant I/O Project."</li>
+    <strike><li> Post a robust list of many things you'd like to possible do for your constant I/O project.
+Post on Process site under "Constant I/O Project."</li> </strike>
      </ul>
     </td>
 </tr>